flatironinstitute/sciware/32_IntroToHPC/main.md

 ### Compute node architecture
 - Typically large amounts of RAM (random access memory)
   - temporary storage used during computation for data and program instructions
-- One or more "multi-core" CPUs (central processing unit) -- FI nodes typically two
+- One or more "multi-core" CPUs (central processing units)
   - CPU Core -- a single physical CPU on a multi-core CPU
   - Cores have their own _cache_ but also share _cache_ directly with other cores
   - Cores typically slower than laptop/workstation cores, but more of them and more cache/RAM